 Because of his formal training and his unique abstract reasoning (top 1% on national standardized test), Mr. Garvin is able to utilize the complex concepts contained in the Internal Revenue Code to his advantage while defending his clients.
 Mr. Garvin's ability to master the Internal Revenue Code's complex rules and regulations and his ability to master the courtroom during a jury trial are renown by his peers, his clients and the Courts in which he has appeared.

 Other criminal lawyers in tax cases have tried to emulate Mr. Garvin's knowledge and skills by retaining a tax lawyer to conduct the jury trial with them.
-Unfortunately, this seldom works.
+Unfortunately, this only works sometimes.
 In these cases, the IRS agents that testify know more about the facts and the Internal Revenue Code than the criminal lawyer representing the defendant.

 Mr. Garvin has also obtained not guilty verdicts in a number of his cases for clients who were not indicted for alleged tax violations but were indicted for other white collar (economic) crimes.

-When you are the target of an IRS criminal investigation, retaining a criminal tax lawyer who has actually gone to trial in numerous criminal tax cases and has obtained complete acquittals (Not Guilty Verdicts on All Counts) is imperative.
+When you are the target of an IRS criminal investigation, retaining a tax fraud lawyer who has gone to trial in numerous criminal tax cases and has obtained complete acquittals (Not Guilty Verdicts on All Counts) is imperative.

-There are a lot of competent tax attorneys that have no concept as to how to try a federal criminal trial.
-Likewise, there are a lot of competent criminal lawyers who know how to try a case but, have no knowledge of the tax laws.
-When these lawyers are hired by a taxpayer they often limit their defense of the taxpayer to the issue of willfulness.
+There are a lot of competent tax attorneys that have no concept of how to try a federal criminal trial.
+Likewise, many skilled criminal lawyers know how to try a case but do not know the tax laws.
+When a taxpayer hires these lawyers, they often limit their defense of the taxpayer to the issue of willfulness.

-This routinely results in the defense lawyer ultimately recommending that the client accept a plea agreement which requires the taxpayer to plead guilty to a felony.
-An experienced successful tax fraud lawyer knows that a defense based solely upon willfulness is a defense of last resort and is seldom sufficient to achieve not guilty verdicts on all counts.
+This routinely results in the defense lawyer recommending that the client accept a plea agreement requiring the taxpayer to plead guilty to a felony.
+An experienced successful tax fraud lawyer knows that a defense based solely upon willfulness is a defense of last resort and is seldom sufficient to achieve not-guilty verdicts on all counts.

-Some taxpayers look at the statistics and become overwhelmed with a feeling that maintaining their innocence is futile and obtaining justice from a jury trial is hopeless.
-Fortunately, there are taxpayers who have the fortitude to go to trial to prove their innocence and share the spirit of the late great Winston Churchill, who found himself and his country under siege and once said:
+Some taxpayers look at the statistics and become overwhelmed with the feeling that maintaining their innocence is futile and obtaining justice from a jury trial is hopeless.
+Fortunately, some taxpayers have the fortitude to go to trial to prove their innocence and share the spirit of the late great Winston Churchill, who found himself and his country under siege and once said:

-If you needed a pilot to fly you to a meeting, would you hire a pilot, who had never successfully flown an airplane, to fly you to your meeting?
+If you needed a pilot to fly you to a meeting, would you hire a pilot who had never successfully flown an airplane to fly you to your appointment?

-Do your homework as if your very liberty depends upon it.
-Because it may!
+Do your homework as if your liberty depends upon it because it may!

-David M. Garvin is a renown Florida Bar Certified Tax Lawyer.
-He holds a LLM in taxation and is also a CPA.
+David M. Garvin is a renowned Florida Bar Certified Tax Lawyer.
+He holds an LLM in taxation and is also a CPA.
 Mr. Garvin’s law offices are located in Miami, Florida.
 His practice concentrates on tax fraud and tax evasion cases.
 Mr. Garvin accepts cases nationwide.